stanislaw7k/pw-ecommerce-inp/README.md

 - The main test was flaky one the _"Add the product to the shopping cart."_ step.
 - I added waiting for API response which fixed the issue.
 - You can run `npx playwright test main-test.spec.ts --repeat-each=50` to repeat the main test 50 times on each browser.
 It will pass everytime with this fix.

+## iframe

+- The Prestashop Demo App is run in an iframe.
+- The source website is protected and can not be accessed without an iframe.
+- I created `/ui/base.page.ts` to store iframe locator and use it in every other page class.